Titanic ship. (Text)Titanic Survival Story: Emily B. Ryerson's and Mine

 Titanic Survival Story- Emily B. Ryerson’s and Mine

-On each pass was information about an actual passenger aboard the steamship Titanic in the year 1912.
+Each pass held factual information about an actual passenger aboard the steamship Titanic in the year 1912.

 We assumed their identities as we traveled through the exhibit.
-At the end of the event, museum participants have gathered information to discover the outcome of their Titanic passenger.
+By the end of the event, museum participants gathered enough information to discover the outcome of their Titanic passenger.

 I was very happy that I, and Emily Ryerson, were traveling first class.
 Woo hoo!
 Mrs. Ryerson probably wouldn’t have whooped.
 She would have been very proper because she was used to such treatment.